prashantt12/TaskManagementSystem/README.md

 - The *Task Repository* interface extends *JpaRepository* to handle database operations related to tasks.

 #### Task Repository
--The *User Repository* interface extends *JpaRepository* to handle database operations related to users.
+- The *User Repository* interface extends *JpaRepository* to handle database operations related to users.

 ### FrontEnd(Angular)